Om Ka Hari

-Hari Ka Om is a 2024 Indian Hindi-language comedy-drama film written and directed by Harish Vyas.
+Om Ka Hari is a 2024 Indian Hindi-language comedy-drama film written and directed by Harish Vyas.
 Starring Raghubir Yadav, Anshuman Jha, Soni Razdan, Ayesha Kapur and Samta Sudiksha, the film follows a retired astrologer who, after a heart scare, believes he has only six days to live and seeks reconciliation with his estranged son on a journey to Varanasi.

+The film was released at international film festivals under the title Hari Ka Om, including the Indisches Film Festival Stuttgart and the Indian Film Festival of Melbourne.
+For its theatrical release in India, the title was changed to Om Ka Hari.

+The film is scheduled to be released in theatres on 18 September 2026.

 Plot

 After surviving a heart attack, Hari Prasad, a small-town astrologer, predicts that he has only six days left.
 Determined to spend them in Varanasi, he drags his estranged son Om on a last journey that forces the father–son duo to confront buried resentments and unspoken love.